Seamless SDK (Payment Android)

 Save card for future payments

-In addition, you can display a checkbox to save or enroll cards using cardSaveEnable: true
+You can also display a checkbox to save or enroll cards using cardSaveEnable: true

 .
-Below, you can find examples of the checkbox for both card form renders:
+The following examples show the checkbox for both card form renders:

 Render options

 You can choose between two card form render options.
-The following screenshots demonstrate the difference between cardFormType
+The following screenshots show the difference between cardFormType

 ONE_STEP